Satin Pellionia (Pellionia pulchra) Care, Pruning, Propagation and Common Problems

 Satin Pellionia grows best in medium to bright indirect light (filtered light).
 Keep it away from direct sunlight as it can cause scorching on the leaves (unsightly brown marks on the leaves).

-Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth as well as prevent legginess.
+Rotate the pot regularly to ensure that the plant receives light on all sides for a balanced growth as well as prevent legginess.

 Temperature and Humidity

-The best temperature for Satin Pellionia is an average warmth of 18-260C.
-Too cold temperatures may lead to reduced growth.
-Keep it away from cold drafts as they can cause stunted growth and leaf drop.
+Pellionia pulchra requires an average warmth of 18-260C.
+Keep it away from cold drafts as too cold temperatures can cause stunted growth and leaf drop.

 Satin Pellionia prefers a humidity of 60-70%.
-To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Too little humidity will result in leaf curl and brown edges.
+To improve humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
 You may also grow the plant in a terrarium as a high humidity and warmth can be maintainted inside a terrarium.

 Potting Mix